 We plan three individual parent-teacher meetings per year, in September, January and June.
-When advice or help from other specialists is desired, for example our Leader of Learning, school coach or local health specialist, the teacher can realize that.
-During these meetings the progress of pupils will be discussed.
-Before the second (January) and third (June) meeting a written pupil progress report will be provided by the teacher.
+When advice or help from other specialists is desired, for example our Learning Leader, school coach or local health specialist, the teacher can realize that.
+During these meetings the progress of students will be discussed.
+Before the second (January) and third (June) meeting a written student progress report will be provided by the teacher.

-During the year around the end of each term we plan Learning Celebrations, led by pupils, during which they share their learning experiences with parents.
-The pupils make their own learning visible by showing materials or activities of their choice.
+During the year around the end of each term we plan Learning Celebrations, led by students, during which they share their learning experiences with parents.
+The students make their own learning visible by showing materials or activities of their choice.